-India grieves 200K dead, with likely many more uncounted
+India grieves 200,000 dead with many more probably uncounted

 The government also allowed a Hindu festival drawing hundreds of thousands to the banks of the Ganges River to go ahead despite warnings from experts that a devastating surge was starting.

 Many were already convinced COVID-19 wasn’t very lethal since the death toll seemed low.
-These decisions, experts say, added to nonchalance as the nation let its guard down.

-India’s federal health ministry hasn’t responded to queries from AP, and ministers from Modi’s party deflected questions about death counts.
+India’s health ministry did not respond to queries from AP, and ministers from Modi’s party deflected questions about death counts.

 Manohar Lal Khattar, chief minister of Haryana state, told reporters Monday that the dead will never come back and that “there was no point in a debate over the number of deaths.”